Characterizing a vertex-transitive graph by a large ball: Graphs that are not LG-rigid: Theorem and

 If $f\colon \widetilde X^{(1)} \to \widetilde X^{(2)}$ is an isometry, it sends an edge to an edge belonging to the same number of triangles.
 By the preceding discussion it sends vertical edges to vertical edges.
-Therefore $f$ induces an isomorphism $g$ of $X$.
+Therefore $f$ induces an isometry $g$ of $X$.
 It also sends bijectively outer edges to outer edges because the outer edges in $\widetilde X^{(k)}$ are the edges with the property that there are $3$ other edges in $\widetilde X^{(k)}$ corresponding to the same edge in $X$.
 This implies that $f$ preserves the partition of $X = \sqcup_{i\in I} Y_i$.
 Restricting $f$ to the any $\widetilde Y_i$ gives the desired isomorphism. \end{proof}

-The preceding lemma allows to describe the isometry group of $\widetilde X$ as an extension of a subgroup of the isometry group of $X$ by a compact group defined in terms of the deck transformation group of $q\colon \widetilde Y \to Y$, ie the group of automorphisms $\varphi$ of $\widetilde Y$ such that $q \circ \varphi = q$.
-Here $\widetilde Y$ is a $2$-covering of a connected graph, hence the deck transformation group is either $\Z/2\Z$ or trivial. \begin{lem} Assume that \eqref{eq:assumption_few_triangles} holds.
+The preceding lemma allows to describe the isometry group of $\widetilde X$ as an extension of a subgroup of the isometry group of $X$ by a compact group defined in terms of the Galois group of $q\colon \widetilde Y \to Y$, ie the group of automorphisms $\varphi$ of $\widetilde Y$ such that $q \circ \varphi = q$.
+Here $\widetilde Y$ is a $2$-covering of a connected graph, hence the Galois group is either $\Z/2\Z$ or trivial. \begin{lem} Assume that \eqref{eq:assumption_few_triangles} holds.
 Let $\widetilde Y$ be a $2$-covering of $Y$ and $\widetilde X$ obtained by the previous construction.